WPCloudDeploy/wp-cloud-deploy/README.md

 In October 2021, Version 4.10.8 was pushed to a public Github repository.
 Now, anyone can just install the core plugin and immediately get WordPress server management functions that rival SaaS systems.

-Note: Even though the entire git development history isn't available on github, the changelog below still reflects the full release history.
+Note: Even though the entire git development history isn't available on github, the change log below still reflects the full release history.

 ## Release Notes ##